 This post has been a long time coming!

-Just as I started before Christmas (that seems a while ago now) the issue around Log4j hit and everyone, including IBM, was busy patching and testing systems for vulnerabilities.
-I decided to wait for things to quiet down and statements from IBM about the containers that make up Cloud Pak for Business Automation.
+Just as I started before Christmas (that seems a while ago now), the issue around Log4j hit, and everyone, including IBM, was busy patching and testing systems for vulnerabilities.
+I decided to wait for things to quiet down and for statements from IBM about the containers that make up Cloud Pak for Business Automation.
 I also wanted to try something new to see if the lag of downloading all the containers as required was causing some of the timing issues that I believe caused deployment problems.

 I’m going to step through the process of getting copies of the Cloud Pak containers to a local Docker repository and deploy a production environment.